herbert-venancio/taskboard/README.md

 8. Import format configuration file taskboard-format.xml (`Project > Configuration > Java Code Style > Formatter > Import`).

+## Integration Tests

+The integration tests run every time a mvn install/deploy/release/verify is executed.
+You must run it at least once before running integration tests from eclipse.

+To run integration tests from eclipse:

+1. Run TestMain to run the server
+2. Run the tests

+The tests require Firefox version 54+ installed in your system.
+Make sure your version matches at least 54.

 ## Generating a war
 By default, the genarated artifact is a **jar**.
 Alternatively you can generate a **war** by activating the `packaging-war` maven profile: \
  `mvn package -P packaging-war`